leozizz/profile-card-component/README.md

 ### Continued development

-Currently II am studying more and more every day and I intend to improve my skills so that I can improve this and other projects in the future.
+Currently I am studying more and more every day and I intend to improve my skills so that I can improve this and other projects in the future.

 ## Author